noriega3/are-they-licenced/README.md

 ```

 ### Other Notes
-- The notes: (Experiential work as both a practitioner and the client)
+- The note of (Experiential work as both a practitioner and the client)
 - A counsellor or psychotherapist certified by the Canadian Counselling and Psychotherapy Association (CCPA) is a “Canadian Certified Counsellor”, sometimes abbreviated to CCC.
 Members of the Canadian Professional Counsellors Association (CPCA) are **“Registered Professional Counsellors” (or RPCs).**

 ---